EXPLAINER: Killer drones vie for supremacy over Ukraine

 Their power to terrorize exceeds their explosive might, however.

-According to Mykola Bielieskov, a research fellow at Ukraine’s National Institute for Strategic Studies, the Shahed only carries a 40-kilogram (88-pound) explosive charge, which pales in comparison to the explosive force that a conventional missile’s 480-kilogram (1,050-pound) warhead can deliver at a much longer range.
+According to Mykola Bielieskov, a research fellow at Ukraine’s National Institute for Strategic Studies, the Shahed only carries an 88-pound explosive charge, which pales in comparison to the explosive force that a conventional missile’s 1,050-pound warhead can deliver at a much longer range.

 “It is difficult to hit serious targets with such drones,” Bielieskov said.